ljbeezy/HealthMe/README.md

 npm install

-Create a .env file in the healthme-backend root.
-This is required for the app to run.
+Create a .env file.
+This is required for the app to run locally.
 Code snippet

 MONGO_URI=your_mongodb_connection_string